greenonline/TinyTextAdventure_in_ZIL/README.md

 Failed to create CoreCLR, HRESULT: 0x80004005
 ```

+It would probably have installed the latest (v9?) version anyway, which would have been incompatible.
+It seems better to continue with the "working" v8.

 ### Compiling Zilf!

-Now that dotnet v8 is working, we can move on to finally compiling, or trying to, ZILF.
+Now that `dotnet` v8 is working, we can move on to finally compiling, or trying to, ZILF.

 ```none
 % cd ../zilf-0.11.1